pellcorp/creality-wiki/docs/beacon_faq.md

 !!! note

-    These instructions do not apply to Simple AF for RPi, although it is certainly possible to use the Cartographer as ADXL on non creality printers.
+    These instructions do not apply to Simple AF for RPi, although it is certainly possible to use the Beacon as ADXL on non creality printers.

 This just needs a few changes in `printer.cfg`